For both the Senate and the House of Representatives, a person nominated must be:

 You cannot nominate for the Senate or the House of Representatives if you are disqualified by section 44 of the Constitution and have not remedied that disqualification before nomination.
 Examples of this include:

 If you have any doubts as to your qualifications under the Constitution, we recommend that you seek your own legal advice.
-The AEC does not provide specific legal advice to prospective candidates.
+The Australian Electoral Commission does not provide specific legal advice to prospective candidates.

 Candidates may not lodge nominations until after the writ for the election has been issued.